A bout of dog diarrhea (or cat diarrhea) can be an unpleasant experience for both you and your pet.

 We make and sell only our own products, so we know exactly what’s in them.
 We know of no other herbal extraction method that so painstakingly prepares Nature's bounty for our beloved animal companions.

-For cat or dog diarrhea, administer by mouth on an empty stomach, or add to food.
+Administer by mouth on an empty stomach, or add to food.

 Cats and small dogs (up to 20 lbs.): 1/2 dropper twice daily